Code-Institute-Submissions/LRomero2-Rio-To-London2/README.md

 Here is an image of the screen upon completing the game.
 ![Image of Screenshot](assets/imgs/SharedScreenshotwelldonemodal.jpg)

+# Testing User Stories from User Experience (UX) Section
+ ### As a First Time Visitor, I want to easily understand the purpose of the site.

+* When entering the site users can see a neat and simple layout.
+The navigation buttons are easy to locate and understand, one for the instructions and one to start the game.
+* The idea of the game is made clear in the instructions modal.
+* The user can then try the game and see if they like it.

+### As a returning Visitor, I want to see if I can improve my progress in completing the game.
+* The user can start the game as normal and throughout the game see how many moves they have used by checking the 'moves' counter above the card deck.
+* The user can then see how long it took them to finish the game.
+The well done modal will appear when they have matched all the cards together showing how long it took them to finish it.

 # Deployment
 To deploy my project I will push my latest code to GitHub by using the standard method of code:
 * Git commit
 * Then git push
-* Then I will go to my account on GitHub
+* Then I will go to my account on GitHub and locate the GitHub Repository
 * When I have logged in I will go to my repositories and select the memory-game project
-* Then I will select the settings tab, scroll down until the GitHub pages section and select the master branch I want to deploy
+* Then I will select the settings tab on the menu, scroll down until the GitHub pages section and under "Source" click the dropdown called "None" and select "Master Branch".
 * Then I will click save
+* Then to check it has deployed I will scroll back down through the page to locate the published site link in the "GitHub Pages" section.

 # Credits
 ### Content